-The advantage of this system was it allowed the vehicle to maintain powered contact with ground over undulating terrain, with 50 degrees up/down and 50 degree side to side movement.
+The advantage of this system was it allowed the vehicle to maintain powered contact with the ground over undulating terrain, with 50 degrees up/down and 50 degrees side to side movement.
 Rotation was a full 360 degrees (although it is hard to imagine this being exploited in use).

 The image below illustrates this movement.

 Both tanker and cargo (with hydraulic jib) variants of the Multidrive Flex Frame were produced.

 Such a large order might represent a financial bridge too far for Multidrive, so they partnered with Stewart and Stevenson for the Support Vehicle and associated projects, replacing Future Cargo Vehicle.

 The Family of Medium Tactical Vehicles (FMTV) was produced by Stewart and Stevenson, with production starting in 1991.
 This was a very large order, approximately 70,000 built to date.
 Although Stewart and Stevenson are now owned by Oshkosh, at the time, they partnered with Multidrive (and LEX and LDV) in competition with Oshkosh.
 MAN ERF and Daimler Chrysler.